btford/grunt-conventional-changelog/README.md

 ### templateFile
 Template to use.
 See the [default template](https://raw.github.com/btford/grunt-conventional-changelog/master/template/changelog.md) (used if another isn't provided) for an example of how to write your own.

-### versionFile
+### version
-A file which contains the value of the version which is used by grunt-conventional-changelog.
-It just has to contain a JSON which declares a version property.
-This could be for example a `bower.json` file. if now versionFile is specified, grunt-conventional-changelog expects a pkg object which has a version property.
+A string which contains the value of the version which is used by grunt-conventional-changelog. if now version is specified, grunt-conventional-changelog expects a pkg object which has a version property and uses that.